 Because of thousands of unselfish acts, we can enjoy life today.
 Including photography, and voila!
 Your weekly view from our little corner of Iowa.
 (Hummingbirds do actually sit still once in a while!)

-2 thoughts on “The Awful Business That Goes On…
+Thanks for finally talking about >The Awful Business That Goes On…